Bwiso/alx-low_level_programming/0x09-static_libraries/README.md

-THis is about static libraries
+This is about static libraries